-The ASJC is a newly launched fellowship program at the College of Environmental Design that offers significant debt-relief to select Master's students who intend to do social justice work after graduation.
+The Arcus Social Justice Corps (ASJC) is a fellowship program at the College of Environmental Design (CED) that offers significant debt-relief to select Master's students who intend to do social justice work after graduation.

 Varies per student.

 If selected to be an Arcus Fellow, students will make a pledge to enter social impact careers for at least three years after leaving the College of Environmental Design (CED).
 The ASJC seeks to attract students with the most potential to make direct and transformational social change in the world through planning, research, and design.
 This program especially aims to empower students who want to make tangible change in vulnerable communities after graduation.

 In the context of environmental design, social justice work is wide ranging.
 Social justice can mean addressing the impacts of climate change and extreme weather events which have been proven to impact underserved communities the most; developing affordable, public, and social housing and improving transportation infrastructure and services; addressing environmental pollution, toxicity, and degradation especially in community of color; increasing access to healthy and sustainable food systems in low income communities and in food deserts; reforming urban planning policies that have had detrimental impacts on race in America such as redlining; designing public spaces that reflect the values and voices of the communities in which they are built, and beyond.
 Architects, landscape architects and environmental planners, city and regional planners, real estate developers, and urban designers are well equipped to tackle all of these problems and chart bold new actions plans for our future.
 By working in nonprofits, NGOs, higher education, government agencies, or by creating their very own forms of new radical practice, graduates in environmental design fields can move the needle on essential social change.